nrfconnect/sdk-nrf/samples/bluetooth/peripheral_ancs_client/README.rst

 **************

 LED 1:
-   * Blinks every two seconds, duty cycle 50%, when the main loop is running.
+   Blinks, toggling on/off every second, when the main loop is running and the device is advertising.

 LED 2:
-   * On when connected.
+   Lit when connected.

 Button 1:
-   * Request iOS notification attributes (content) on UART.
+   Request iOS notification attributes (content) on UART.

 Button 2:
-   * Request iOS app attributes on UART.
+   Request iOS app attributes on UART.

 Button 3:
-   * Perform a positive action as a response to the last received notification.
+   Perform a positive action as a response to the last received notification.

 Button 4:
-   * Perform a negative action as a response to the last received notification.
+   Perform a negative action as a response to the last received notification.

 Building and running
 ********************